Windows 11 Phone Link Stuck on Pair Devices (QR Code)

 Reinstall the app

-• Android: Open Google Play Store, search for “Your Phone Companion,” and then tap “Install.”Android Phone Link to Windows companion app
+• Android: Open Google Play Store, search for “Your Phone Companion,” and tap “Install.”Android Phone Link to Windows companion app

 Firewall or security software interference